Today's Route [Santa Cruz to Nazaré]

 Miradouro da Foz do Arelho [Foz do Arelho]

 Foz do Arelho is a laid-back beach town where the calm lagoon meets the open Atlantic, making it great for both swimming and watersports.
 Miradouro da Foz do Arelho is a scenic viewpoint with wide, breezy views over the dunes, water, and coastline.
-It’s an ideal spot for sunset photos and a peaceful pause by the sea.
+It’s an ideal spot for sunset photos or, in our case, a peaceful afternoon pause by the sea.

 Pegadas de Dinossauro [Salir do Porto]

-Pegadas de Dinossauro in Salir do Porto is a fascinating spot where you can see ancient dinosaur tracks preserved in the coastal rock.
+Pegadas de Dinossauro in Salir do Porto is a fascinating spot where we can see ancient dinosaur tracks preserved in the coastal rock, and you know we couldn't turn down that opportunity!
 It’s a quick but memorable stop that makes the landscape feel suddenly prehistoric.
-Visiting at low tide can make the footprints easier to spot and appreciate.
+We should get there just after low tide which can make the footprints easier to spot and appreciate.

 Lunch at Boca do Mar [São Martinho do Porto]